PPrinsloo/docker-viewer/README.md

 # Docker list containers

 This is a simple terminal program to list all containers in a docker host and a basic status in a table.
 It's mainly meant to try out the docker client for a different project I want to work on.
+I also ended up using this project to learn how to make github actions build binaries when I make a realease and to do some basic checks from a pull request.

 ## Usage
 Install go from [here](https://golang.org/doc/install) and run the following command in the root of the project.